GLOBAL MARKETS-Asian stocks pause rally, eyeing China stimulus, Powell testimony

 By Stella Qiu

-SYDNEY, June 19 (Reuters) - Asian shares started cautiously on Monday after their best weekly run in five months, as investors looked ahead to China's rate decision and U.S. Federal Reserve Chair Jerome Powell's testimonies for clues on the path ahead.
+SYDNEY, June 19 (Reuters) - Asian shares fell on Monday, consolidating gains after their best weekly run in five months, while investors looked ahead to China's rate decision and U.S. Federal Reserve Chair Jerome Powell's testimonies for clues on the path ahead.

-Both S&P 500 futures and Nasdaq futures were mostly flat after Wall Street's bullish run met resistance on Friday.
-Cash U.S. Treasuries were untraded due to the Juneteenth holiday, while futures were largely steady.
+Europe is set to extend the decline when markets there open, with pan-regional Euro Stoxx 50 futures down 0.7%.
+U.S. markets are closed for the Juneteenth holiday, with Wall Street futures mostly flat in Asia.

+MSCI's broadest index of Asia-Pacific shares outside Japan slumped 0.8% on Monday, after hitting a four-month high the previous session and finishing up 3% for the week, the best since January.

-In Asia, Japan's Nikkei slipped 0.4%, having clinched a three-decade top on Friday, buoyed by the Bank of Japan's (BOJ) leaving its ultra-easy policy setting unchanged, which sent the yen to a 7-month low against the U.S. dollar.
+Japan's Nikkei tumbled 1.3%, having clinched a three-decade top on Friday, buoyed by the Bank of Japan (BOJ) leaving its ultra-easy policy setting unchanged, which sent the yen to a 7-month low against the U.S. dollar.

-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.6%, after hitting a four-month high on Friday and finishing up 3% for the week, the best since January.
+Cash Treasuries were untraded, while futures were up a fraction amid little liquidity.

-China's blue chips slipped 0.5% while Hong Kong's Hang Seng index eased 0.6%.
+In China, hopes for more forceful stimulus were growing but the lack of concrete details from a cabinet meeting on Friday disappointed investors.
+China blue chips slipped 0.8%, while Hong Kong's Hang Seng index slumped 1.6%.

 The People's Bank of China is widely expected to cut its benchmark loan prime interest rates on Tuesday, following a similar reduction in medium-term policy loans last week.